suadha93/ParFlow_DataRetrievalAndExtraction/README.md

     ]
 }
 ```
-   IndicatorPath: the path to the indicator netcdf file
+   IndicatorPath: the path to the indicator netcdf file, string
-   stationID: name for your station/location\
+   stationID: name for your station/location\, string
-   stationLat, stationLon: latitude and longitude of the station/location\
+   stationLat, stationLon: latitude and longitude of the station/location\, integer
-   ParFlowData : the path to the dataset in the THREDDS server, or where the dataset is saved\
+   ParFlowData : the path to the dataset in the THREDDS server, or where the dataset is saved\, string
-   Depth: the needed depth in meters
+   Depth: the needed depth in meters, integer

 #### Note: